ipod1g/riotlogin-clone-client/README.md

    -  Update modal responsiveness
    -  Password toggle bug on iOS devices
    -  Navigate back to sign-in on register success
+-  v3.1.0
+   -  Update on 7 Sep 2022
+   -  Add hashing and JWT authentication
+   -  Prevent duplicate username
+   -  Add login success modal

 # Future implementation

 ---

--  Bug fix on iOS mobile devices (On password toggle)
+-  Bug fix on iOS mobile devices
 -  Multi-language support?
 -  Click remove errorstate but focusAction to not trigger that
--  Heroku transfer → to new backend deploy + hash passwords
+-  Heroku transfer → to new backend deploy

+-  [ ] Module css → loginform.css is crowded
 -  [x] Hover effect on login input field → perhaps generalized hover on all interactives
 -  [x] responsive resize modal / form
    -  [ ] partially complete, need rework on all the scaling units